-If you’re looking to target inflammation in a particular body part, consider using a topical CBD salve such as the Deep Rub from Ambary Gardens.
+If you’re looking to target inflammation in a particular body part, consider using a topical CBD salve.
 This allows CBD and other beneficial cannabinoids to penetrate the skin and work on tissues from the outside while your systemic CBD attacks it from the inside.
 Topical CBD is especially helpful for healing inflammation and alleviating pain from conditions like arthritis (including rheumatoid arthritis) or acute injury.

 A Quick Note About Drug Testing

 If drug testing is a part of the conditions of your employment, you might be concerned about the potential of CBD to cause you to test positive for THC.
 This isn’t an unfounded concern — however, there isn’t exactly a cut-and-dry way to answer it.